AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/BlPaGNe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The first window that pops up should be system propereties, click change.
-Now from the ComputerName/Domain Changes window click on Domain and type in mydomain.com and hit OK.
+Now from the ComputerName/DomainChanges window click on Domain and type in mydomain.com and hit OK.
 </p>
 <br />